Hakomi is a gentle, yet highly effective, method of mindful, embodied self-discovery and transformation.

 Regardless of where you are along your path in life, I trust that you can, and will, move and evolve according to your own inner wisdom.

 Mindfulness is a key feature of the Hakomi method.
 Mindfulness in Hakomi can be defined as the value of being genuinely aware of exactly what is happening.
-This is often accomplished by slowing down and turning your attention toward your inner experience.
+This is often accomplished by slowing down and turning your attention toward your inner thoughts, emotions and physical sensations.

 I’m a deeply practical person so at the end of each session we will review what we explored together and create a plan for how to integrate what you discovered in your session into your life.